s0rta/revengate-new/docs/design/world.md

 No instrument is known to be able to measure the aether density of a place, but magic sensitive beings can usually perceive fluctuations in aether when they move from place to place.
 It's not uncommon for places of worship and spiritual landmarks to be built in aether-rich regions.

-Mana is not the measure of any particular substances, it's a number on an arbitrary scale of how much channeling someone could do based on their affinity and current state exhaustion.
+Mana is not the measure of any particular substances, it's a number on an arbitrary scale representing how much channeling someone could do based on their affinity and their current state of mental and physical exhaustion.